M. Toguchi Body Shop Featured on KHON 2, Business Matters

 When deciding rather go with full coverage or no-fault insurance, consider the price of repair.
 In California for example, bodywork is much more competitive and inexpensive.
 While Hawaii insurance is usually more expensive than most states, it may be a better value and peace of mind to carry full coverage insurance here in Hawaii.
 As stated earlier, your insurance purchase is your choice.
 We just wanted to give you something to think about.
 I hope you benefit from what we had to say.

 Currently electric and hybrid vehicles make up about 2% of the auto market in the United States.
 Vehicle registration prices are always increasing.
 Gas prices are not decreasing.
 Hawaii is a challenging place to live financially and additional living expenses are always relevant.

 One of the greatest advantages of living in Hawaii is the continued access to sunlight.
-Sunlight can be harnessed as solar power, is more prevalent in Hawai than most states.
+Sunlight can be harnessed as solar power.
+Solar power is more prevalent in Hawai than most states.
 It’s reasonable for Hawaii residents to have the highest rates of electric car ownership.

 Because of the prominence of electric cars, a new problem has arisen over the last decade.
 From county to federal, the government is trying to find a way to create a fair equilibrium between electric and non-electric cars.
 The conversation has two sides.
 One side postulates the need for renewable energy.
 The other side says, we all use roads and all should pay for them.
-To highlight the above discussion, mopeds are also required to pay registration fees as of this year Maui.
+To highlight the above discussion, Maui based moped owners are also required to pay registration fees as of this year.